01 of 07

 It's important to ensure that your shrimp is fresh, even if it has been frozen.
 According to the U.S. Food and Drug Administration (FDA), it is safe to eat thawed shrimp if they have translucent and shiny flesh.
 The smell can often be a better indicator, though.

-Shrimp that are okay to eat will have a light salt water smell.
+Shrimp that are okay to eat will have a light saltwater smell.
 Any strong, rancid odors, especially the smell of ammonia (rotten eggs), indicates that they need to be thrown away.
-You also should not eat shrimp that smell like chlorine or gasoline, which they could have picked up while being caught or during the freezing process.
+Also, you should not eat shrimp that smell like chlorine or gasoline, which they could have picked up while being caught or during the freezing process.

 Sometimes shrimp can smell a bit like iodine and this does not pose a health risk.
 It's likely due to all the plankton shrimp eat, so it's perfectly natural.
-Though it's not necessary, if you want to draw out the iodine odor and taste, there's a very simple way to do so:
+Though it's not necessary, there's a simple way to draw out the iodine odor and taste:

 Continue to 4 of 7 below.